 Do I have to install the ERA Agent manually?

 No, ERA 6 can locate computers on your network and distribute the ERA Agent to them remotely.
-See our Knowledgebase article, or read the ESET Remote Administrator 6 Basic Setup Guide for instructions to deploy the Agent to clients on your network.
+See the ESET Knowledgebase article Deploy the ESET Remote Administrator Agent (6.x) for instructions to deploy the Agent to clients on your network.

 Can I use the ERA Agent to deploy ERA Proxy Server?